-Decreases the operating cost: The warehouse management system decreases the operating cost by finding a good place to store products, materials, and equipment.
+Decreases the operating cost: The warehouse management system lowers the operating cost by finding an excellent place to store products, materials, and equipment.

-Controls warehouse activities: It controls all the activities of the warehouse by reducing inventory levels, improving order fulfillment, and reducing order cycle time.
+Controls warehouse activities: It controls all the actions of the warehouse by reducing inventory levels, improving order fulfillment, and reducing order cycle time.

 It helps the organization to respond quickly to customer demand by providing accurate and immediate feedback.
-It helps to manage the inventory easily and efficiently.
+In addition, it helps to manage the inventory efficiently and rapidly.

 Improves inventory visibility: It provides accurate and real-time inventory levels so that the organization estimates the supply and satisfies the customer.

-Assigns work: This system assigns the work to the suitable person at the right time depending on the skill levels of the person.
+Assigns work: This system gives the work to the suitable person at the right time, depending on the person’s skill levels.